ocaml/dune-www/_posts/2020-03-11-dune-describe.md

     $ dune describe [--lang VERSION] [--format FORMAT] WHAT-TO-DESCRIBE

-Passing `--lang x.y` requests that dune behaves the same way as version `x.y` of the `dune` binary, not matter its current version.
+Passing `--lang x.y` requests that dune behaves the same way as version `x.y` of the `dune` binary, no matter its current version.
 More precisely, the two promises we make are:

 - that `WHAT-TO-DESCRIBE` will be parsed in the same way as the version `x.y` of the `dune` binary
-- the output of this command is the same as the version `x.y` of the `dune` binary
+- the output of this command will be the same as the version `x.y` of the `dune` binary

 Right now, the only version you can pass to `--lang` is 0.1.
 The "0."